Published on 27/11/2020

 Certain "critical" antimicrobials, such as third- and fourth-generation cephalosporins and fluoroquinolones, are considered as particularly important in human medicine because they are an alternative – and sometimes the only alternative – to antimicrobials to which bacteria have become resistant for the treatment of infectious diseases in humans.
 According to European recommendations, these antimicrobials should be reserved for second-line therapeutic treatment.
 To preserve their effectiveness, the use of these treatments should be limited and prudent.
 This is why their use in veterinary medicine is monitored.

-Since the first colistin resistance mechanism that is transferable between bacteria was described in 2015, enhanced surveillance has been in place for this antibiotic.
+Since the first transferable colistin resistance mechanism in bacteria was described in 2015, enhanced surveillance has been in place for this antibiotic.
 Colistin is widely used in veterinary medicine, but in human medicine is reserved only for the treatment of severe infections involving bacteria resistant to any other therapeutic option, mainly because of its high toxicity.
 Its effectiveness is therefore of critical importance and justifies the enhanced surveillance.

 At European level, in July 2016, the Antimicrobial Advice Ad Hoc Expert Group (AMEG) recommended reducing the use of colistin within three to four years to no more than 5 mg/PCU (Population Correction Unit) for European countries that are high or moderate consumers, and no more than 1 mg/PCU for European countries with the lowest use of colistin.

-Calculating the results in mg/PCU according to the standards defined by the ESVAC scheme, the value obtained for colistin in 2018 was 1.85 mg/PCU, which is far lower than the 5 mg/PCU threshold advocated by the AMEG.
+Calculating the results in mg/PCU according to the standards defined by the European Surveillance of Veterinary Antimicrobial Consumption (ESVAC) scheme, the value obtained for colistin in 2019 was 1.40 mg/PCU, which is far lower than the 5 mg/PCU threshold advocated by the AMEG.